DavidMcLaughlin208/PixelSorting/README.md

 ### Dependencies

 This application uses [OpenFrameworks](https://openframeworks.cc/) and c++ for the pixel sorting, image loading, and video loading/playback.
-[OpenCV](https://opencv.org/) is used to take the modified pixels from each frame and collect them into an .mp4 file
+[OpenCV](https://opencv.org/) is used to take the modified pixels from each frame and collect them into an .mp4 file.
+UI is made using [ofxDatGui](https://github.com/braitsch/ofxDatGui).

-### Usage
+### Installation and Usage

-This application is still in development.
-I plan to publish some iterations in the Releases section when the code is in a more user friendly state.
-Documentation and a walkthrough video will be made as well.

-Initial release is very close!
+You can find installation instructions and documentation [here](https://davidmclaughlin208.github.io/PixelSorting/index.html)!

 ### Supported file types